camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 <img src={IdpOverviewImg} alt="An overview of intelligent document processing" />

-### Supported documents

-- IDP currently only supports data extraction and processing of PDF documents.
-- PDF documents must not be password protected.

-### Document storage

-Uploaded documents are stored in Web Modeler, not your cluster.

 ## Get started with IDP

 To start using IDP in your processes: